rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/faws-mapping.rst

 AWS Console and API Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These permissions control access to the Amazon Web Services APIs and to features within the AWS Web Console.
-The following mapping policy assigns all users the "ViewOnly" IAM policy for all AWS accounts.
-It also assigns the "Administrator" IAM policy to a single AWS account.
+The following mapping policy assigns all users the "ViewOnlyAccess" IAM policy for all AWS accounts.
+It also assigns the "AdministratorAccess" IAM policy to all users for a single AWS account.

 .. code:: yaml